-FOR THE ANNUAL MEETING OF THE STOCKHOLDERS TO BE HELD FEBRUARY 4, 2010
+FOR THE ANNUAL MEETING OF THE STOCKHOLDERS TO BE HELD FEBRUARY 3, 2011

-This proxy statement is furnished to the holders of all of the issued and outstanding shares of common stock (the "Common Shares") of ESCO Technologies Inc. (the "Company") in connection with the solicitation of proxies for use in connection with the Annual Meeting of the Stockholders to be held February 4, 2010, and all adjournments thereof, for the purposes set forth in the accompanying Notice of the Annual Meeting of the Stockholders.
+This proxy statement is furnished to the holders of all of the issued and outstanding shares of common stock (the "Common Shares") of ESCO Technologies Inc. (the "Company") in connection with the solicitation of proxies for use in connection with the Annual Meeting of the Stockholders to be held February 3, 2011, and all adjournments thereof, for the purposes set forth in the accompanying Notice of the Annual Meeting of the Stockholders.
 Such holders are hereinafter referred to as the "Stockholders".
-The Company is first providing access to these proxy materials including the form of proxy to Stockholders on or about December 22, 2009.
+The Company is first providing access to these proxy materials, including the form of proxy, to Stockholders on or about December 22, 2010.

-Whether or not you expect to be present in person at the meeting, please submit your vote in advance using one of the voting methods described in the separate notice dated December 22, 2009.
+Whether or not you expect to be present in person at the meeting, please submit your vote in advance using one of the voting methods described in the separate notice sent to all Stockholders and dated December 22, 2010.
 In voting, you have several choices:

-- · You may vote on each proposal, in which case the Common Shares will be voted in accordance with your choices. - You may, when appropriate, indicate a preference to abstain on any proposal, which will have the effect described in "VOTING" on page 27. - You may return a properly executed proxy form without indicating your preferences, in which case the proxies will vote the Common Shares as follows: (1) FOR election of the directors nominated by the Board of Directors, (2) FOR the proposal to ratify the Company's appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2010, and (3) in the proxy holder's discretion on such other business as may properly come before the meeting.
+- You may vote on each proposal, in which case the Common Shares will be voted in accordance with your choices. - You may, when appropriate, indicate a preference to abstain on any proposal, which will have the effect described in "VOTING" on page 34. - You may return a properly executed proxy form without indicating your preferences, in which case the proxies will vote the Common Shares as follows: (1) FOR election of the directors nominated by the Board of Directors, (2) FOR the proposal to ratify the Company's appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2011, (3) FOR the advisory approval of the executive compensation as disclosed in this proxy statement, (4) FOR every three years on Proposal 4; and (5) in the proxy holder's discretion on such other business as may properly come before the meeting.